zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tfm/_index.md

 ---
 title: Get started with Trusted Firmware-M

-description: Build TF-M tests and run on Arm Virtual Hardware
+description: Build TF-M tests and run on Corstone-300 FVP

 minutes_to_complete: 15